This blog post provides step-by-step guidance on how to repair a worn shaft using a former and the epoxy paste, Belzona 1111 (Super Metal).

 - Clamp Shaft Former

-Secure the former in position with fasteners ensuring that the excess material is extruded from the ends of the former
+Secure the former in position with fasteners ensuring that the excess material is extruded from the ends of the former.

 - Remove Excess